PURPOSE OF THE INVESTIGATION

 A grand jury may consist of 12 to 23 people.
 It hears evidence presented by a government attorney regarding the commission of an offense, or offenses.
 The people who are the targets of the investigation have no right to present evidence to a grand jury.
 Defense lawyers are not even allowed into the grand jury room.
 Upon hearing the evidence from the government attorney, the grand jury then decides if there is probable cause to believe a suspect committed the crime in question.
 If the jury finds probable cause, it then returns a written statement of the charges.
 This is called an “indictment.”

 These investigations can take place either before or after an arrest has been made.
 In the case of the former, and a person is indicted, then federal agents have the legal authority to arrest the person in the indictment.
-If a suspect was arrested prior to the formation of the grad jury, then the indictment results in formal charges being filed against him.
+If a suspect was arrested prior to the formation of the grand jury, then the indictment results in formal charges being filed against him.
 Under federal law, an accused can be held for up to 30 days before a grand jury must conclude its investigation.

 ROLE OF THE DEFENSE ATTORNEY